A1298C MTHFR Mutations

 Dietary and Lifestyle Changes

-B vitamins are also necessary in getting the methylation system back on track because methylated B12 joins with homocysteine to create methionine.
-This not only rids the body of excess homocysteine (which can cause cardiovascular and blood pressure problems) and methionine is used to create more SAMe.
+B vitamins are necessary in getting the methylation system back on track because methylated B12 joins with homocysteine to create methionine.
+This rids the body of excess homocysteine (which can cause cardiovascular and blood pressure problems) and methionine is used to create more SAMe.
 Individuals with A1298C MTHFR variations have issues with proper neurotransmitter balance which is why anxiety, depression, and mood swings are thought of when hearing of this mutation.

 Treatment for these mutations is dependent upon individual symptoms.
 We recommend L-Methylfolate and methylated B vitamins and to start dosage off small.
 Individuals with a healthy diet and lifestyle might not need these supplements if they are consuming lots of leafy greens.
 Click here for an MTHFR Friendly B Complex.